kids-code-games/variables-war/GameRules.md

 - remove an attack that was done to you by using a _Defense_ card.
 - use a _Bonus_ card to attack, defend, or change the course of the game.

-You can use the 2 cards independantly, but's it can be smarter to use a combination of 2 cards to ensure a better outcome.
+You can use the 2 cards independently, but's it can be smarter to use a combination of 2 cards to ensure a better outcome.
 For instance:
 - use a _Repeat 3_ card, and stack a _increment by 8_ card on top of it, to increment your variable by 24!
 - give a _Memory Leak_ attack on another player, then put a _Increment by 2_ to one of his variable so that the variable value modulo 3 is equal to 0, and is reset to 0 :P
 - play a _Open Source_ practice to see the other players cards, and play a _Mob Programing_ to get the most interesting hand from either of your direct neighbours :)